ConanSpithoven/PRG8-Game/README.md

-# Arena Fighter
+# Piano Hero
-A typescript arena fighter game.
+A typescript version of the piano hero game that was made for Schouwburgplein.
+[uploaded by tuesday evening max]
 # forked Game
 https://github.com/HarisSpahija/bomberman
 ## Pull Request: